 10. Sentosa Island, Singapore

-The wildlife on Sentosa Island, a resort island off Singapore’s southern coast, is far from natural but this gorgeous island is a favourite of my mother’s – she loves the butterflies here, so I felt it deserved inclusion.
-Even though this island has a man-made feel with an array of organised entertainment, it is hot on conservation, offers an amazing selection of wildlife and is incredibly easy to get to, connected to the city by road, cable car, pedestrian boardwalk and monorail.
+The wildlife on Sentosa Island, a resort island off Singapore’s southern coast, is far from natural.
+Still, this gorgeous island is a favorite of my mother’s – she loves the butterflies here, so I felt it deserved inclusion.
+Even though this island has an artificial feel with an array of organized entertainment, it is hot on conservation, offers an amazing selection of wildlife, and is incredibly easy to get to, connected to the city by road, cable car, pedestrian boardwalk, and monorail.